haiaty/neverstoplearning-software-engineering/Learn/architecture_Lucid_variant.md

 ----

-We have added other principles to it:
+other principles added to it:

 * You can compose your functionality in services and features.
 For example a service could be composed of  2 features + 1 operation + 1 job.
   Another example: a feature may be composed of 3 operations + 2 jobs...